 Do Some Research Before You Start

-I have tried a number of apps in addition to Google Sheets over the last number of months but nothing really seemed to keep me interested enough to maintain things.
+I have tried many apps in addition to Google Sheets over the last number of months but nothing seemed to keep me interested enough to maintain things.

 That was until I stumbled across some amazing examples on Pinterest.
 The things some people could achieve using this tool were amazing.
 With my inspiration acquired, I decided to make a new sheet in Google Sheets and try from scratch.